-The Don Wood Foundation (formally known as the 80/20 Foundation Trust) was born from the legacy of Don Wood, 80/20 Inc. co-founder, along with his sons: John Wood and Doug Wood.
+The 80/20 Foundation Trust, now doing business as The Don Wood Foundation, was born from the legacy of Don Wood, 80/20 Inc. co-founder.
 The foundation aims to fill the pipeline for skilled workers in the manufacturing industry, as well as to foster leadership, sales, innovation, and entrepreneurial spirits.

 Laura Macknick was named Executive Director in January 2019.
 She brings almost 20 years of experience in nonprofit fundraising, grant writing, communications, public relations, and nonprofit management to the foundation.